This is from my original site, will divide it into several pages here in order to be able to include a pic. After all, they're funny. :)

 * Have you considered doing things to become the kind of friend you would desire, in order to attract the right kind of devotees to yourself, or their higher nature?
 As well as also have something to offer them?
 [Please do so.]

 Yes, I realize I said not to play therapist.
 Hey, its a joke page, right? lol Seriously, I've no interest in becoming anyone's therapist.
-Even, I do not enjoy talking very much like this, simply I like less the idea that some devotees are behaving as if long term therapy can fix something Prabhupada can not, and preaching therapy to devotees that do NOT need it.
+Even, I do not enjoy talking like this much, simply what I like even less is the idea that some devotees are behaving as if long term therapy can fix something Prabhupada can not, and preaching therapy to devotees that do NOT need it.
 Every little problem does not indicate the need for a Counselor.
 But it appears they think everyone needs it, thus they preach it. sigh.
+Maybe their notice of every little thing as a 'trigger' is hypersensitive and over-reactive, needing to look within instead of without.

 Fortunately they never come out and say they believe "long term therapy can fix something Prabhupada can not."
 On a deeper level they likely know its untrue.
 I simply wanted to offer alternatives, such as an increase of friendships, and to DO something for yourself in order to be a more wholesome friend.